1981: The FIRST-EVER Teye Guitar?!?

 About a year later, my Gibson SG in its case fell on the floor of a public transport bus and of course, the fall snapped the headstock right off the neck.
 I collected the insurance money and called Daddy’s music, in vain.
 Then I found an ad in England’s Melody Maker magazine, called and traveled by train and boat to London to pick up the advertised guitar.
 Once home, I played for 8 hours straight thru, I simply was in love.
 She immediately became my number one guitar, and I started worrying about a similar break as on my Gibson.
 Silly, this guitar has a Maple neck vs the SG’s Mahogany, but it’s the thought that counts… Well, about half a century later I actually sold her to a Japanese guitarist, who was very happy!
 Back to the seventies: I’d gotten from Ampeg the phone number of a shop in New Jersey that had bought all remaining stock, and purchased a lot of parts from them.
 A spare pickup, spare neck, spare pickguard, and much more.
 So all of a sudden I had a complete second Dan Armstrong guitar, minus the body!
 I got a hold of a block of plexiglass and my father and I together made a body from that block!
 Some of it with hand routers, but most of it with hand tools.
 I recall me rasping away on the 24th fret access cutaway slant with a file, and getting a big blood blister.
 At which point my father said: “Son, go swim, I’ll have this done when you get back.”
 Now remember, this guitar was to use so that the original wouldn’t be exposed to the risk of breaking!
 Nuff said when I tell you that I sold the original and that the one my father and I made hangs here next to me.
 We finished her, polishing the body and assembling her, as the sound of another great new Rolling Stones single hit the workshop (‘Start me Up’) How Appropriate!
 1981 all this.
 And even the buffs could not tell the two guitars apart.
 Ours sounded a little bit better, because the plexiglass was a little stiffer.
 Plus probably the tolerances were tighter, being all hand-made to fit.

-So not only do I have a 1981 Ampeg Dan Armstrong (a guitar that was in production in 1969, -70 and ’71 only, plus some later 999 and 2005 MIJ ‘re-issues’) she is also in a way the very first ever Teye guitar.
-And I later did put a MOJO-circuitry in, and made a ‘white humbucker’ for her.
+So not only do I have a 1981 Ampeg Dan Armstrong (a guitar that was in production in 1969, -70 and ’71 only, plus some later 1999 and 2005 MIJ ‘re-issues’) she is also in a way the very first ever Teye guitar.
+And I later did put a MOJO-circuitry in (there simply is not enough space for a full Ju-Ju circuit!) and made a ‘white humbucker’ for her.
 (In the ealy 2000’s, Dan’s son Kent made me two humbucker pickups after the old ST specs, and For a while I had an original ST humbucker too) and funnily enough only w that home-made white humbucker did she sound anything like the old Keith guitar (he actually had 2: one w the white humbucker plus one with a brown production pickup) I once read an interview w.
 Keith who said that Dan Armstrong presented him with a clear guitar and that it was magnificent.
 That he then later bought another, a regular production model, and that it had nothing to do with the quality of that first one.
 It is well documented that Bill Lawrence helped Dan in developing the original six slide-in pickup modules, the RT and RB Rock Treble and Rock Bass, the Jazz- and Country Treble and Bass, and that Dan made the humbucking Sustain Treble (ST) all by himself.
 So I’m guessing that the white/greyish humbucker in Keith’s favorite DA was a prototype by Dan.
 There are a lot more photos (not counting the re-issue-guitars that he and Ronnie later used) of Keith playing that white humbucker guitar, than the brown pickup production one.
 I still have a 1969 RT and ditto CB, and sold the 1971 ST that I once had.
 But the ‘white humbucker unit’ that I made using a Creamery Wide Range Humbucker, and a piece of plastic from my son’s toy racing car, absolutely takes the cake!